Last Updated on September 6, 2023 by Tim Wells

 - USB 2.0 port x 1

 The Supvin X96 Max+ is a generic Android TV box, and it shows.
-That’s not necessarily a bad thing, but you also won’t find any groundbreaking features or stylistic design choices either.
+That’s not necessarily bad, but you won’t find any groundbreaking features or stylistic design choices either.

-Finally, on the front is a small LED display which shows the time in 24-hour format, even if you change it to 12-hour format in the settings menu.
+Finally, on the front is a small LED display that shows the time in 24-hour format, even if you change it to 12-hour format in the settings menu.

 Setting up the Supvin X96 Max+

-Booting up the Supvin X96 Max+ takes me back a few years to many of the first Android boxes that I reviewed.
-They were long on promise, but short on polish.
+Booting up the Supvin X96 Max+ takes me back a few years to many of the first Android boxes I reviewed.
+They were long on promise but short on polish.

 The stock Android launcher on the Supvin X96 Max+ has absolutely zero polish.

-Like I mentioned earlier, a launcher is easy to change out and upgrade.
-However, most of the popular Android boxes from MINIX, Zidoo and Beelink come with custom launchers.
+As I mentioned, a launcher is easy to change out and upgrade.
+However, most popular Android boxes from MINIX, Zidoo, and Beelink have custom launchers.

 An OTA app makes keeping your TV box updated quick and painless.

-It’s worth noting though that the last firmware update was in September 2020, so it looks like there won’t be much need to use the OTA firmware update app at this point.
+It’s worth noting that the last firmware update was in September 2020, so there won’t be much need to use the OTA firmware update app now.

 X96 Max+ Remote Control

 If you’ve checked out my epic review of over a dozen air mouse remote controls, then the remote that comes with the X96 Max+ should look familiar.
-It’s almost identical to the Strqua G10BTS remote I tested in that article, except for the color of the ring around the D-pad.
+It’s almost identical to the Strqua G10BTS remote I tested in that article, except for the ring’s color around the D-pad.
 This remote is also 2.4 GHz wireless instead of Bluetooth.

 Thankfully those similarities are a good thing.

-The remote itself is ergonomic and has a good feel to it.
-However, I have bigger hands and it tends to get “lost” in my grip occasionally.
+The remote itself is ergonomic and has an excellent feel to it.
+However, I have bigger hands, and it tends to get “lost” in my grip occasionally.

 Supvin X96 Max+: Video Performance

-Because of some other projects, I was able to use the Supvin X96 Max+ as my daily driver Android TV box for a little longer than I normally do.
-That enabled me to get a better picture of how it performed on some of the more popular video streaming platforms.
+Because of other projects, I used the Supvin X96 Max+ as my daily driver Android TV box for a little longer than usual.
+That gave me a better picture of how it performed on popular video streaming platforms.

-For both Plex and Kodi, I played several movie and music files from my personal library.
+For Plex and Kodi, I played several movie and music files from my library.
 Both run from a Windows 10 server, hardwired via Ethernet.
-For YouTube, Netflix and Amazon Prime Video, I tested HD and 4K video, and looked for dropped frames, stuttering and resolution.
+For YouTube, Netflix, and Amazon Prime Video, I tested HD and 4K video.
+I looked for dropped frames, stuttering, and resolution.

 Overall, I had a great experience watching YouTube videos on the Supvin X96 Max+.

-Kodi on the other hand, played those same files perfectly.
-The audio was perfectly synced to the movies and TV shows and there was no digital artifacts, skipping or other imperfections.
-Simply put, this is an awesome TV box for playing your movies and TV shows through Kodi.
+Kodi, on the other hand, played those same files perfectly.
+The audio was perfectly synced to the movies and TV shows, and there were no digital artifacts, skipping, or other imperfections.
+This is an excellent TV box for playing your movies and TV shows through Kodi.

 Netflix \ Amazon Prime Video

 Personally, I had better success streaming on Amazon Prime Video than I did on Netflix.
-Granted, the menu system felt a little clunky, and there were a couple of instances where I had to turn on air-mouse mode just to get to a different part of the screen.
-However, once I made my selection and started playing the video, it felt normal.
+Granted, the menu system felt a little clunky, and there were a couple of instances where I had to turn on air-mouse mode to get to a different part of the screen.
+However, it felt normal once I made my selection and started playing the video.

 Sure, the standard definition video was a little grainy, but nothing that detracted too much from the show itself.